From Robo Vacs to Air Fryers, Here Are the Best Early Prime Day Home and Kitchen Deals

 iRobot Braava Jet M6 Ultimate Robot Mop for $100 Off

-Coffee spilled on the floor, or the dog tracked in med? iRobot’s Bravaa Jet M6 integrates with your Alexa app, so you can get easy, hands-free, targeted cleaning—and it’s over $100 off right now.
-You can program it to mop up hard to reach spots or specific spills, but this nifty vacuum is intelligent enough to learn the layout of your home and build personal Smart Maps, so it’ll know your kitchen from your living room (and know to stay away from the dog bowl).
+Coffee spilled on the floor, or the dog tracked in mud? iRobot’s Bravaa Jet M6 integrates with your Alexa app, so you can get easy, hands-free, targeted cleaning—and it’s over $100 off right now.
+You can program it to mop up hard-to-reach spots or specific spills.
+But this nifty vacuum is intelligent enough to learn the layout of your home and build personal Smart Maps, so it’ll know your kitchen from your living room (and know to stay away from the dog bowl).

 Flexispot Adjustable Standing Desk for $50 Off